geometor/geometor-explorer/README.md

 ## classical constructive geometry

 **Explorer** operates under the rules of classical constructive geometry within a planar field.
 Explorer provides two virtual tools for constructions - an unmarked straight edge and a compass.
 Both of these tools require two points to operate.
-We align the straightedge with two points to make a line.
-We align the compass with two points to draw a circle.
+We align the straightedge with two points to trace a line.
+We align the compass with two points to trace a circle.
 This simple framework for the study of geometric proportions has been with us since the ancients and is the foundation of Euclid's Elements.

 Every geometric construction within **Explorer** begins with a blank slate.
 The only "givens" are the first two **starting points** on our field.
 Everything else must be constructed.